That winter looked too good on you.

 Perfectly, she captured his body.

-Held in the black without a lamp lawyer
+He was held in the black without a lamp-lawyer

 And he blinked to no effect.

-The deeper dark of her open ‘O’ searched for more answers,
+The deeper dark of her open ‘O’ searched for answers,

 So she sunk down and through him like an anchor.